 I’m playing a Dragonborn Cleric in my friend’s 5e campaign.
-This is the group of friends I had only just introduced D&D (3.5e) last semester, so they did not have a great grasp on the classes and role playing.
+This is the group of friends I had only just introduced D&D (3.5e) last semester, so they did not have a great grasp on the classes and role-playing.
 The campaign was pretty bare-bones.
 Primarily because a) I was rusty as hell and b) it’s very hard to teach 6 people at once.
 This time is different though, especially since 5e is honestly just a hell of a lot better as far as character creation goes.

 Regardless, the friend that is DMing this campaign played a Cleric in my campaign.
 However, all he did was heal bot and occasionally pull out a mace and hit things.
 It’s cool if that’s your jam, but he offhandedly mentioned one time that Clerics were rather boring which set off a superiority complex for me as Cleric is one of my favorite classes in D&D. What do I do?
-Well I planned to make a War Domain Cleric that would rival my roommate’s newly rolled Barbarian with… really good stats.
+Well, I planned to make a War Domain Cleric that would rival my roommate’s newly rolled Barbarian with… really good stats.

 Basic Cleric Rundown

-By default Clerics are magic users that have a divine connection with some god.
-There are many different specializations you can choose at level 1 each granting different spells, class abilities, armor/weapon proficiency, etc. For the most part your two main stats are going to be your spell casting stat, Wisdom, and your concentration save and health pool stat, Constitution.
+By default, Clerics are magic users that have a divine connection with some god.
+There are many different specializations you can choose at level 1 each granting different spells, class abilities, armor/weapon proficiency, etc. For the most part, your two main stats are going to be your spell casting stat, Wisdom, and your concentration save and health pool stat, Constitution.
 These two are generally your top priority for your basic Cleric.

 Depending on the weaponry you are using you may want Strength or Dexterity if you are using a finesse melee weapon or a ranged weapon.
-Charisma is also really nice for just talking your way out of things, and of course Intelligence is great for you know, just basic knowledge of the world around you and your religion.
+Charisma is also really nice for just talking your way out of things, and of course, Intelligence is great for you to know, just basic knowledge of the world around you and your religion.

 Where does the 6 go?